PlayingWColor/SponzaMobile/README.md

 All final assets meant for use are in the exports folder.
 I would have exported a GLTF file, but my Blender keeps crashing when I try to do it.

-I have included the .blend file if anyone wants to poke around there and make their own adjustments.
+I plan to include the .blend and .kra files if anyone wants to poke around, but I'm having issues with git lfs.

 Forked off of this repository - https://github.com/jimmiebergmann/Sponza I had to remove the fork to upload Git LFS files.